![]() |

 |

 Trumpeter steps 13/14 (Intakes) [applicable for all Flanker models] - Regarding A3 (Intakes): First tackle these steps for the intakes to get this sorted out now.
 The Trumpeter intakes are to small in front view at the front and too bulged in side profile.
-Note the drawed black line on the kit part at the lower section of the picture as how it should be.
+Note the drawn black line on the kit part at the lower section of the picture as how it should be.
+It was decided to correct this shape with some card.
+(Alternative is to buy the Zactoman intake set, which is a bit expensive; also for the Naval Sea Flanker the main gear-strut fairings are different).
+The good news: you can improve the intakes yourself!
+I will show you how.
+The pictures give you an idea, but

 the whole mod makes the intakes 3 mm wider and flatter.

-In each part # C26 and D52 make two
+Lower bottom intake sections In each part # C26 and D52 make two

-saw cuts with a razorsaw about 71 mm long.
+saw cuts with a razor saw about 71 mm long.
 A piece of card will be set

 in here to make the intakes flatter and wider.